Efficient evaluation of risk allocations: Ordinary generating functions for unconditional expected allocations

-Equipped with an OGF for expected allocations, one may seek to solve for the expected allocations analytically.
-However, in most cases, this will be tedious or impossible.
-One therefore requires numerical algorithms to compute the expected allocations.
-We now provide an algorithm to recover the expected allocations.
+Equipped with an OGF for unconditional expected allocations, one may seek to solve for the unconditional expected allocations analytically.
+In some cases, analytical inversion of the OGF will be possible, but otherwise, we may resort to numerical algorithms to compute the unconditional expected allocations.
+This section provides an algorithm to recover the unconditional expected allocations based on their OGF.

-A significant advantage of working with pgfs (and more generally, with OGFs) is that the fast Fourier transform algorithm of \cite{cooley1965algorithm} provides an efficient method to extract the values of OGFs, as explained in Chapter 30 of \cite{cormen2009introductiona}.
-See also \cite{embrechts1993applications} for applications of the fast Fourier transform in actuarial science and quantitative risk management.
+A significant advantage of working with pgfs (and more generally, with OGFs) is that the FFT algorithm of \cite{cooley1965algorithm} provides an efficient method to extract the values of OGFs, as explained in Chapter 30 of \cite{cormen2009introductiona}.
+See also \cite{embrechts1993applications} for applications of the FFT algorithm in actuarial science and quantitative risk management.

 Define the characteristic function of $S$ as